pinkelephant4/Laptop-Price-Predictor/README.md

-## Deployment
+## Installation

+* Clone the project

+* Navigate into the project folder

-* To install dependencies
+* To install dependencies run

     ```bash
     pip install -r requirements.txt
     ```

-* To deploy this project run
+* To serve on localhost run

     ```bash
     streamlit run app.py